 Ruptured Disc.
 Discs are parts of your back that act as cushions for your bones, so they don’t run into each other painfully.
 If these discs rupture or become damaged, they may cause back pain and nerve damage.

 Arthritis.
 A common cause of back pain is arthritis.
 Arthritis is characterized by inflammation and pain in joints due to deterioration of the synovial membrane or of cartilaginous bone.
 Back pain caused by arthritis is mostly in the lower back.

 - Osteoporosis.
 Osteoporosis occurs when bones become weaker and less dense.
 When this happens, the vertebrae of the spine can break and become damaged, causing back pain and discomfort.

 Back pain can be a debilitating challenge for many and can affect anyone regardless of age, gender, and physical activity (though there are some risk factors).
 Luckily, the treatments and management of back pain are increasing and becoming more accessible.

 How Does CBD Work for Back Pain?

-One of the most common uses for CBD is for temporarily soothing everyday aches and pains.
-The effects of CBD for alleviating this pain relies on the endocannabinoid system in our bodies.
+One of the most common uses for CBD is temporarily soothing everyday aches and pains.
+The effects of CBD for alleviating this pain rely on the endocannabinoid system in our bodies.

 The endocannabinoid system is a naturally occurring cell-signaling system in our bodies and in the bodies of most mammals.
 It is responsible for promoting homeostasis and relaxation.